vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Batch Normalization.md

-You can typically normalize the inputs to a neural network by applying [[Z-Score Normalization]] or another means of a simply division by $255$ for pixel values.

-This works well for input features.

-But, in deeper networks, you might also want to normalize the input features into each layer.
+In deeper networks, you might want to normalize the input features into each layer to mitigate [[Covariate Shift]] and allow for faster learning.

 This is what [[Batch Normalization]] does.